OREL-group/Writings/README.md

 # Writings
-Synthetic Daiseys (Lab Blog), and other lab-associated outreach and non-journal communications
+[Synthetic Daisies (Blog)](http://syntheticdaisies.blogspot.com/) and other lab-associated outreach and non-journal communications